TanmaySingh007/UberDemandSupply/README.md

 ## 🛠 How to Run

 1. Clone the repo
-2. Open the Jupyter notebook
+2. Upload the dataset
-3. Upload the dataset
+3. Open the Jupyter Notebook
 4. Execute each cell to run SQL + plots

+---